ibm-cloud-docs/Cloudant/guides/replication_guide.md

 ## Monitoring replication

-You can check the status of {{site.data.keyword.cloudant_short_notm}}’s `_replicator` database at any time, by using the Dashboard or the API.
+You can check the status of {{site.data.keyword.cloudant_short_notm}}’s `_replicator` database at any time, by using the dashboard or the API.

 If replication failed,
 for example if the authentication credentials were invalid,